wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 ## 22.17 {#22-17}

+- A new database index is being added on call logs.
+This operation can be time consuming on systems with many existing call logs.

+  For systems with millions of existing call logs, the index can be created manually while the system is running to avoid downtime using the following command:
+  `sudo -u postgres psql asterisk -c "create index if not exists call_logd_call_log_participant__idx__call_log_id on call_logd_call_log_participant (call_log_id)"`

 - `consul` has been removed from wazo dependency by default.
 If you rely on this component, make sure to follow steps before upgrade: